 Step 2:

-If there is unallocated service and unallocated requests following GSO Pro-Rationing, it will be allocated using a first come, first served basis (“First Come First Served Allocation”), where remaining service is awarded first to the earliest request received whose minimum contract demand can be met, and in chronological order thereafter until no service or no requests remain.
-In the event multiple requests are received by NGTL between 10:00am and 11:00am MT on April 13, 2026 (the “60 Minute Window”) that can be allocated above their minimum contract demand, a lottery of those requests received in the 60 Minute Window will be used to allocate requests.
-If there is service remaining following the First Come First Served Allocation that cannot be allocated to any unallocated requests due to the minimum contract demand specified in the GSO Request Form, NGTL may provide prospective customers with unallocated requests the opportunity to revise their minimum contract demand to maximize the amount of service awarded in the Offering.
+If there is unallocated service and unallocated FT-D2 or FT-D3 requests or unallocated requests for existing OS-EXT locations following GSO Pro-Rationing, it will be allocated using a first come, first served basis (“First Come First Served Allocation”), where remaining service is allocated first to the earliest request received whose minimum contract demand can be met, and in chronological order thereafter until no service or no requests remain.
+In the event multiple requests are received by NGTL between 10:00am and 11:00am MT on July 13, 2025 (the “60 Minute Window”) that can be allocated above their minimum contract demand, a lottery of those requests received in the 60 Minute Window will be used to allocate requests.
+If there is service remaining following the First Come First Served Allocation that cannot be allocated to any unallocated FT-D2 or FT-D3 requests or unallocated requests for existing OS-EXT locations due to the minimum contract demand specified in the GSO Request Form, NGTL may provide prospective customers with unallocated FT-D2 or FT-D3 requests or unallocated requests for existing OS-EXT locations the opportunity to revise their minimum contract demand to maximize the amount of service awarded in the Offering.

-Requests allocated service in the GSO Allocation Process will be subject to conditions noted below in the section “Awarding Expansion Service” and not considered awarded service until such time as a PEA, Service Agreement (if required) and Schedule of Service have been issued to the prospective customer.
+Requests allocated service in the GSO Allocation Process, including OS-EXT requests, will be subject to conditions noted below in the section “Awarding Expansion Service” and not considered awarded service until such time as a PEA, Service Agreement (if required) and Schedule of Service have been issued to the prospective customer.

 Deposit Process